Skip to Main Content

 • Look for the RSS symbol or the word 'alert'

-• If you can't see alerts on the journal homepage, look up the journal in the A-Z Journal List and see which databases contain that journal.
+• If you can't see alerts on the journal homepage, look up the journal in Library Search and see which databases contain that journal.
 The database may provide an alerting service that you can use.

 Here are two services which can alert you to new books which match your search terms: